 - When do our travel money cards expire?

-And that’s just the tip of the iceberg for this long term travel plan as far as that section goes.
-Then you turn to the travelling side of things and the requirements that are needed there.
+And that’s just the tip of the iceberg for this long-term travel plan as far as that section goes.
+Then you turn to planning your own trip.
+The travelling side of things and requirements that are needed there.

 - Can we be spontaneous and just turn up somewhere and still stay within our budget.